Multiple Sclerosis and Pregnancy

 Medications can have an effect on your unborn child and some can cause permanent damage and birth defects, so it is very important to speak with one or more of your doctors about what your future hopes and plans may be.

 Once you have decided that you want to get pregnant, you will most likely be guided to stop the disease-modifying medications that you are currently taking.
-Your doctor can plan with you the timeframes that are most optimal for you to begin your disease-modifying drugs once your body is your own again.
+Your doctor can plan the time-frames with you and go over when it is most optimal for you to begin your disease-modifying drugs once your body is your own again.

 Your ability to carry and deliver your baby normally will depend on how your disease has progressed prior to your pregnancy.
 If you have muscle weakness, your mobility might be a bit of a struggle, and muscular support for your fetus will vary.